GospelSounders/adventhymnals/content/02.christ-in-song/04.201-300/02.211-220/03.Hallelujah-for-the-Cross!/docs.md

 Who did for sin atone,
 Hallelujah for the cross!
 Who did for sin atone,
 Hallelujah for the cross!

-Chorus:
-Hallelujah forever!
-It never shall suffer loss,
-Hallelujah forever!
-We glory in the grand old cross.
+[Chorus]

 3.
 'Twas here the debt was paid,